Fr0sT-Brutal/awesome-pascal/README.md

 * [minilib](https://github.com/parmaja/minilib). `[Delphi]` `[FPC]` cross platform library, Socket wrapper (include SSL and TLS), and Database connection (SQLite, PostgreSQL, FirebirdSQL, MariaDB), XML reader and writer, ComPort (COM1, COM2 etc).

-* [Fido Library](https://github.com/mirko-bianco/FidoLib). `[Delphi]` The Fido library has been created to make the life of a Delphi developer easier by following the "describe behavior instead of coding it, whenever is possible" design principle.
+* [Fido Library](https://github.com/mirko-bianco/FidoLib). `[Delphi]` Simplify programmer's life by following the "describe behavior instead of coding it, whenever is possible" design principle.
 Below is a list of the most important core features: Mappers, JSON marshalling and unmarshalling, Virtual database features, Virtual Api clients, Virtual Api servers, Websockets, Consul and Fabio support, Boxes, Events driven architecture, Functional programming, Currying, Caching, Channels

+* [Fix SetFocus](https://github.com/GabrielOnDelphi/Delphi_Fix_SetFocus). `[Delphi]` SetFocus is broken in Delphi.
+Try to set focus on a visual control that is disabled or is invisible or simply is not focusable, and the program will crash.
+This tool does a batch replace to replace Delphi’s SetFocus with a safer alternative.

+* [Mouse-Digger](https://github.com/GabrielOnDelphi/Mouse-Digger). `[Delphi]` A tool that shows the class name of the component under mouse.
+Useful when you debug a laaaaarge program that has thousands of components, especially ones created dynamically.

 ## Multimedia ##